mionova/100DaysOfCode-Challenge/README.md

 **Date**: August 20, 2021

-**Today's JavaScript Progress**: Completed Whack a Mole game that was part of JavaScript30 course.
+**Today's JavaScript Progress**: Completed Whack a Mole game.
 When you run it, you get these little critters popping up in random holes for random amounts of time.
-You need to click them to get a point.
+When you successfully click them, you score a point.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-084)
 &nbsp;